microsoft/pxt-ev3/docs/fll.md

 Go to https://makecode.mindstorms.com.
 The home screen is filled with videos, tutorials and examples that might be relevant for your missions.

-On the home page, scroll down to the **FLL / City Shaper / Crane Mission** section for specific lessons related to Mission 2.
+On the home page, scroll down to the **FLL / City Shaper** section for specific lessons related to Mission 2.

 ### Can I load both LEGO MINDSTORMS EV3 Software and MakeCode programs onto my EV3?